 Writing poetry encourages creativity and self-expression.
 Poetry stirs the imagination and helps us grow emotionally and intellectually as we examine our thoughts and feelings in a symbolic way.
 Taking part in an exercise focused on self expression, the participants at SEEDs for Autism created a series of biographical poems.

 Feeling good about ourselves and embracing the unique qualities that make us individuals is important for happiness in life.
 At SEEDs for Autism we understand that healthy self esteem enables us to stand up for ourselves, stretch our limits and gain the confidence to connect with others.
 We asked our participants to share the personal skills, talents and interests they have that make them feel special.

-MICHAEL IS.
 I think independence is the unique quality that makes me special.
 For example, I ride the Valley Metro bus without assistance, and I walk about half a mile to and from the nearest bus stop.

-CONNOR I never give up.
+I never give up.
 I’m relentless.

-CHRIS M. My unique quality that’s very special to me and everyone I know would be that I have a talent for drawing and making pieces of art.
+My unique quality that’s very special to me and everyone I know would be that I have a talent for drawing and making pieces of art.